AshishJii/blog/content/posts/hackquest-2025.md

 * **Extraction:** Downloaded the challenge archive and extracted the contents using `unzip`.
 I located a specific target file with a `.opt` extension.
 * **Strings Analysis:** Since the file appeared to be a binary, I ran the `strings` command to extract all sequences of printable characters.
 * **Identification:** I reviewed the multiple matches returned by the search.
-By filtering for the standard flag format and expected string length, I manually identified and extracted the correct flag.
+I then filtered for the standard flag format and expected string length, and manually identified and extracted the correct flag.

 ---